philfung/add-to-homescreen/README.md

 Add to home screen allows websites and PWA's to work like native apps without registering in the Apple or Google App Stores.
 Currently, it is very difficult to get users to add web apps to their home screen, limiting the utility of such websites compared to native apps.
 See [related Medium blog post](https://medium.com/@philipfung/add-to-homescreen-websites-an-option-for-startups-in-2023-efb92f5e03ad).

 ## This Library
-This drop-in JS Library for mobile websites effectively guides a user to add the website to their home screen on IOS, Android, & Desktop.
+This drop-in JS Library for websites effectively guides a user to add the website to their home screen on IOS, Android and Desktop.
 </br>
 Instructions and UI in this library have been "battle-tested" and has yielded an *~85% home screen install rate* on IOS and Android across all ages in past implementations.